apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 This is the default configuration mode which indicates that CAS does **NOT** require connections to an external configuration server and will run in an embedded *standalone mode*.
-When this option is turned on, CAS by default will attempt to locate settings and properties indicated under the setting name `cas.standalone.config` and otherwise falls back to using `/etc/cas/config` as the configuration directory.
+When this option is turned on, CAS by default will attempt to locate settings and properties inside a given directory indicated under the setting name `cas.standalone.config` and otherwise falls back to using `/etc/cas/config` as the configuration directory.
 You may instruct CAS to use this setting via the methods [outlined here](Configuration-Management.html#overview).

-Similar to the Spring Cloud external configuration server, the contents of this directory include `(cas|application).(yml|properties)` files that can used to control CAS behavior.
+Similar to the Spring Cloud external configuration server, the contents of this directory include `(cas|application).(yml|properties)` files that can be used to control CAS behavior.
 Also note that this configuration directory can be monitored by CAS to auto-pick up changes and refresh the application context as needed.
 Please [review this guide](Configuration-Management-Reload.html#reload-strategy) to learn more.

 Note that by default, all CAS settings and configuration is controlled via the embedded `application.properties` file in the CAS server web application.
 Settings found in external configuration files are and will be able to override the defaults provide by CAS.

+The naming of the configuration files inside the CAS configuration directory follows the below pattern:

+- An `application.(properties|yml)` file is always loaded.
+- Settings located inside `properties|yml` files whose name matches the value of `spring.application.name` are loaded (i.e `cas.properties`)
+- Settings located inside `properties|yml` files whose name matches the value of `spring.profiles.active` are loaded (i.e `ldap.properties`).
+This allows you to, if needed, split your settings into multiple property files and simply then locate and locate them by assigning their name to the list of active profiles (i.e. `spring.profiles.active=standalone,testldap,stagingMfa`)

-<div class="alert alert-info"><strong>Keep What You Need!</strong><p>You are advised to not overlay or otherwise
+<div class="alert alert-warning"><strong>Remember</strong><p>You are advised to not overlay or otherwise
 modify the built in <code>application.properties</code> file.
 This will only complicate and weaken your deployment.
-Instead try to comply with the CAS defaults, or otherwise instruct CAS to locate configuration files external to its own.</p></div>
+Instead try to comply with the CAS defaults and bootstrap CAS as much as possible via the default or
+<a href="Configuration-Management.html#overview">outlined strategies</a>.
+Likewise, try to instruct CAS to locate
+configuration files external to its own.
+Premature optimization will only lead to chaos.</p></div>

 ### Spring Cloud

-CAS also provides the ability to communicate to an external configuration server to obtain state and settings.
+CAS is able to use an external and central configuration server to obtain state and settings.
-The configuration server provides a very abstract way for CAS (and all of its other clients) to obtain settings from a variety of sources, such as file system, `git` or `svn` repositories, MongoDb, Vault, etc. The beauty about this solution is that to the CAS web application server, it matters not where settings come from and it has no knowledge of the underlying property sources.
+The configuration server provides a very abstract way for CAS (and all of its other clients) to obtain settings from a variety of sources, such as file system, `git` or `svn` repositories, MongoDb databases, Vault, etc. The beauty of this solution is that to the CAS web application server, it matters not where settings come from and it has no knowledge of the underlying property sources.
 It simply talks to the configuration server to locate settings and move on.

+<div class="alert alert-info"><strong>Configuration Security</strong><p>This is a very good strategy to ensure configuration settings
+are not scatted around various deployment environments leading to a more secure deployment.
+The configuration server need not be exposed to the outside world, and it can safely and secure be hidden behind firewalls, etc allowing access to only authorized clients such as the CAS server web application.</p></div>

 A full comprehensive guide is provided by the [Spring Cloud project](https://cloud.spring.io/spring-cloud-config/spring-cloud-config.html).

 #### Overlay

-The configuration server itself, similar to CAS, is a Spring-Boot application and can be deployed via the following module in it own [WAR overlay](https://github.com/apereo/cas-configserver-overlay):
+The configuration server itself, similar to CAS, can be deployed via the following module in it own [WAR overlay](https://github.com/apereo/cas-configserver-overlay):

 ```xml